Management and Destruction of ozone depleting and climate-damaging substances in cooling devices

 - The members of the Alliance work in four working groups on political framework conditions, a financing mechanism, implementation models and technological solutions for ODS and HFC bank management.

-- Presentation of the Alliance at more than 41 international events and conferences with around 1000 participants to inform about the cost-efficient and effective mitigation potential of ODS and HFC Banks Management.
+- Presentation of the Alliance at more than 41 international events and conferences with more than 1,000 participants to inform about the cost-efficient and effective mitigation potential of ODS and HFC Banks Management.

 - Conducting a study tour to Germany and Belgium on best practices in recycling, reprocessing and the EU F-Gas Regulation (11/23).